State Facts About Abortion: West Virginia

 National Background and Context

-•In 2014, some 2,020 abortions were provided in West Virginia, though not all abortions that occurred in West Virginia were provided to state residents, as some patients may have traveled from other states; likewise, some individuals from West Virginia may have traveled to another state for an abortion.
-There was a 14% decline in the abortion rate in West Virginia between 2011 and 2014, from 7 to 6.0 abortions per 1,000 women of reproductive age.
+•In 2017, 1,430 abortions were provided in West Virginia, though not all abortions that occurred in West Virginia were provided to state residents: Some patients may have traveled from other states, and some West Virginia residents may have traveled to another state for an abortion.
+There was a a 26% decline in the abortion rate in West Virginia between 2014 and 2017, from 6.0 to 4.4 abortions per 1,000 women of reproductive age.
 Abortions in West Virginia represent 0.2% of all abortions in the United States.

-•There were 5 abortion-providing facilities in West Virginia in 2014, and 2 of those were clinics.
-These numbers represent a 25% increase since 2011 in overall providers, and no change in clinics from 2011, when there were 4 abortion providers overall, of which 2 were clinics.
+•There were 3 facilities providing abortion in West Virginia in 2017, and 1 of those were clinics.
+These numbers represent a 50% decline in clinics from 2014, when there were five abortion-providing facilities overall, of which two were clinics.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 24 hours before the procedure is provided.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 24 hours before the procedure is provided.